oriolclosa/hackupc-venuegraph/README.md

 | HR            | Hacker Rooms        |

 ### Result example
-If you run the code without any changes, you should get the following result.
+The result of the code could be the following.

 ```
 {